oetken/smartmetertomqtt/README.md

 # Configuration

-* when run as user the config is stored in ~/.config/SmartHomeTools/SmartMeterToMqtt.conf
+* when run as user the config is stored in ~/.config/SmartHomeTools/SmartMeterToMqtt.json
 * when run as service the config is stored in /etc/smartmeter.ini
+* you can pass the config file location via "-f"

--> see etc/SmartMeterToMqtt.conf_example
+-> see etc/SmartMeterToMqtt.json_example

 # Installation as service